 - Straps sitting in the armpits: can cause rubbing.
 Adjust so straps sit behind the front legs without digging.

-- Straps restricting shoulder movement: choose or adjust so shoulders move freely and the harness doesn’t block the front of the shoulder.
+- Restricted shoulders: adjust so shoulders move freely and the harness doesn’t block the front of the shoulder.

-- Leaving the harness on at home: increases snag and entanglement risk.
+- Leaving the harness on at home: increases snag/entanglement risk.
 Remove it when your dog isn’t supervised.

 If your dog pulls hard

-A harness can be a helpful tool, but it’s not a complete training plan.
-Pair the harness with reward-based practice for loose-leash walking.
+A harness can help, but it’s not a complete training plan.
+Pair your harness with reward-based loose-leash practice.

 - Start in low-distraction areas and reward for slack in the leash.